József Kiprich: Manager career

 While still a player at Lombard FC Tatabánya Kiprich was appointed as a player/manager in July 1999.
 In his first season, he finished on the fourth position of the Raab-Karcher NB1.
 The following season a new format was introduced, called the Professzionális Nemzeti Bajnokság.
 The competition was split in two groups and Kiprich finished with his team in the first position in his group, claiming six bonus points into the second stage of the Championship.
 Things went worse and Tatabánya was falling down in the rankings and Kiprich was sacked in March 2001.
 A few months later in July 2001 he was appointed as the manager of Vasas SC, where he was not able to lift the team to high performances and only won 15 points out of 22 matches and was fired in December 2001 as a result.
 In April 2002 he was appointed as the manager of second league club Kecskeméti FC which he successfully helped avoiding from relegation to the third level of Hungarian football.

 In July 2003 Kiprich moved to Romania to manage Divizia B team Olimpia Satu Mare.
 Kiprich and his team did well, winning 15 points in six matches, but when Győri ETO FC in his home country was in need of a manager he switched back to Hungary.
-Kiprich won seven points at Györi in his first three matches at te team, before losing 1-0 versus Pécsi Munkás FC.
+Kiprich won seven points at Györi in his first three matches at the team, before losing 1-0 versus Pécsi Munkás FC.
 As a result, in the next seven matches only five points were won and he was sacked.
 He returned to Olimpia Satu Mare and finished the season at the club this time, finishing in third position, but not clinching promotion.
 At the start of the 2004/05 season he started at Diósgyőri-Balaton FC in Hungary.
 Only three points out of the first seven matches of the season were won and Kiprich was fired again.

 During 2005, Kiprich went back to his old love Feyenoord to become a scout for them in combination with a new job as the under-19 coach at Újpest FC.